IDEMSInternational/parenttext-rct-south-africa/README.md

-# Mexico Parenttext Pipeline
+# ParentText South Africa RCT Pipeline

-This project builds RapidPro flows for the Mexico ParentText chatbot.
+This project builds RapidPro flows for the survey component of the RCT for the ParentText chatbot in South Africa.
 It takes input from specific Google Sheets spreadsheets and produces RapidPro flow JSON files that are ready to upload to any RapidPro server.

 ## Usage